emilyebrooks/emilyebrooks/README.md

 **About Me**

 I am a Junior Front End Developer passionate about building engaging user experiences.
 As a career-changer, my coding skills partner well with my transferrable skills from a dynamic career in food & hospitality.
 Whether designing and building a 5-page small business website or catering an event for 500 people, I love the process of envisioning, planning, collaborating and executing end-results that exceed client expectations and deliver memorable experiences for visitors and guests.
-I am excited to put all this energy and enthusiasm into Front End Developer position at a diverse and inclusive company that supports and encourages continued learning and development.
+I am excited to put all this energy and enthusiasm into my first developer position at a diverse and inclusive company that supports and encourages continued learning and development.

 <!--